 Osteoarthritis (OA).
 Medicines can help you control the pain.
 Rest and exercise may make it easier to move your joints.
 Keeping your weight down is a good idea.
 If pain from OA is very bad, there are shots your doctor can give you.

 Rheumatoid arthritis (RA).
 Treatment can help the pain and swelling.
 This might slow down or stop joint damage.
 You may feel better and find it easier to move around.
 Your doctor might also suggest anti-rheumatic drugs called DMARDs (disease-modifying antirheumatic drugs).
 These can slow damage from the disease.
 Other medicines known as corticosteroids (like prednisone) can ease swelling.
 These are strong medicine and should only be taken with a doctor’s prescription.
 Another kind of drug, called a biologic response modifier, blocks the damage done by the immune system.
 These may help people with mild-to-moderate RA when other treatments have not worked.

 Gout.
 The most common treatment for an acute attack of gout is NSAIDs or corticosteroids.
 They can bring down the swelling, so you may start to feel better within a few hours after treatment.
 The pain usually goes away within a few days.
 If you have had an attack of gout, talk to your doctor to learn why you had the attack and how to prevent future attacks.
 If you have had several attacks, your doctor might prescribe medicines to prevent future ones.

 Along with taking the right medicine and properly resting your joints, exercise might help with arthritis symptoms.
-Daily exercise, such as walking (PDF, 756K) or swimming, helps keep joints moving, lessens pain, and makes muscles around the joints stronger.
+Daily exercise, such as walking or swimming, helps keep joints moving, lessens pain, and makes muscles around the joints stronger.

 Three types of exercise are best if you have arthritis: